WARNING: This page is under construction, help us by adding useful steps, tips/tricks and troubleshooting steps. Thanks!

 Now userdata

 resizing is done.
-Go back to your device and use recovery to format the new userdata partition.
-After formatting, reboot to Android to see if everything still works.
+Go back to your device and use recovery to format the new userdata partition:

-Omitting this step on Qualcomm Snapdragon 845 (SDM845) devices will fatally break cellular on your device!
+Omitting this step on Qualcomm Snapdragon 845 (SDM845) phones will fatally break cellular on your phone!
 That means your SIM card slot won’t accept SIM cards anymore, your IMEI will disappear and it’s also possible that WiFi will break. (including in both Android and Windows)

 Your only way to fix it later on is to restore your QCN backup or EFS(or also Modem) backups!